Fiduciary Counsel | Real Estate Tax Planning | 2026

 Beyond the Exchange: Step-Up Basis and Estate Planning

-The most underutilized aspect of 1031 planning isn’t the exchange itself — it’s what happens at death.
 Under current tax law, heirs who inherit appreciated real estate receive a stepped-up cost basis to the property’s fair market value at the date of inheritance.
-Decades of deferred capital gains can be wiped clean at death.
+Decades of deferred capital gains can be wiped clean entirely.

-For investors who plan to hold and exchange through retirement, a 1031-to-death strategy is a legitimate and widely used approach: defer taxes through a series of exchanges, hold until death, and allow heirs to inherit with a clean basis.
-This transforms a deferred tax liability into a permanent elimination — but only if the estate plan is structured properly around it.
+This transforms what looks like a deferred tax liability into a permanent tax elimination — but only if the estate plan is structured properly around it.

-Integrating your 1031 strategy with your estate plan requires coordinated advice across tax, investment, and legal lines.
+Integrating your 1031 strategy with your estate plan requires coordinated advice across tax, investment, and legal domains.
 A fee-only fiduciary acts as the quarterback — not a product seller with a stake in which property you choose.

-Flat-Fee 1031 Coordination.
+Our Approach: Flat-Fee 1031 Coordination.
 No Property Commissions.

 We charge a flat fee for 1031 exchange planning and coordination.
 We don’t earn commissions on replacement properties.
 We don’t refer you to partners who do.
 Our only incentive is the outcome that’s best for your financial plan.